ItsOpenSourceSoftware/JSscriptInjector/README.md

 # JSscriptInjector
-A javascript injector to run custom javascript code on webpages.
+A javascript injector to run custom javascript code on webpages with extra features like page edit, play sound.

 ## Injector Bookmarklet